tomkerkhove/promitor/CONTRIBUTING.md

 to Promitor or modifying existing functionality, please add associated documentation.
 Information about how to build and run the documentation locally can be found in the [README](docs/README.md) for the documentation.

+Every PR will automatically build and deploy a preview version of the documentation for you.

+## Changelog

+All changes to Promitor are listed on [our changelog](https://changelog.promitor.io/) so that end-users can keep track of changes per version over time.

+Every PR should document what has changed by adding an entry to our changelog located in `changelog\content\experimental\unreleased.md`.

+You can find some markup examples in `unreleased.md.template`, but every PR will automatically render a preview to make it easier for you.

 ## .NET Development